 Configure Jamf Pro

 To start, you must copy the URL for the metadata file from the Resources page in the AuthPoint management UI.
-Once you have this, you can configure Jamf Pro.
+After you have this, you can configure Jamf Pro.

 - Log in to WatchGuard Cloud.

 - From the navigation menu, select Configure > AuthPoint.
 If you have a Service Provider account, you must select an account from Account Manager.